cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ![HD wallets: The seed, keys, addresses, and accounts](./images/hd-accounts.png)

-When using BIP39, a user is required only to store their BIP39 mnemonic safely and confidentially.
+When using BIP39, a user is required _only_ to store their BIP39 mnemonic safely and confidentially.
 All key pairs can be reconstructed from the mnemonic because it is deterministic.
 There is no practical upper limit to the number of key pairs that can be generated from a single mnemonic, hence the name hyper-deterministic is used to describe this approach for key generation.

+A hierarchical deterministic wallet also preserves privacy because the next public key, or address, cannot be deducted from the previous ones.
+From the point of view of the outside world, two addresses issued from a single mnemonic or two addresses created from two different mnemonics are indistinguishable.

 ## Keyring, addresses, and address types